 Temperatures in Texas have cooled this week from this summer’s devastating heat, but the drought continues without relief – there is still no rain in the forecast for central Texas where the largest fires are burning.

-Bottom line: As of September 9, 2011, Texas is still dry, and parts of Texas are still burning.
+Bottom line: As of September 9, 2011, Texas is still dry, and Texas wildfires are still burning in parts of Texas.